Hulen Mall: Anchor history

-In July 1987, the mall's existing Sanger-Harris department store would be rebranded Foley's.
-The chain's parent company, Federated Department Stores had decided to merge the two chains in an attempt to consolidate operations.
+In July 1987, the mall's existing Sanger Harris department store was rebranded to Foley's.
+The chain's parent company, Federated Department Stores merged the two chains to consolidate operations.

-On August 24, 1994, a 336,700 square foot, 3 Story Dillard's would join the mall as its third anchor store, it would be dedicated with the mall's western wing.
+On August 24, 1994, a 336,700 square foot, three-story Dillard's joined the mall as its third anchor store, dedicated with the mall's western wing.

-In March 2001, the mall's Montgomery Ward department store would undergo its liquidation and would close with the rest of its chain.
+In March 2001, the mall's Montgomery Ward department store went into liquidation and closed with the rest of the chain.

-On March 21, 2002, the former Montgomery Ward space would be assumed by a Sears.
+On March 21, 2002, Sears opened in the former Montgomery Ward space.

-On September 9, 2006, Foley's would be re-branded as Macy's, as part of Federated Department Stores acquisition and re-branding of May Department Stores.
+On September 9, 2006, Foley's was re-branded as Macy's, as part of Federated Department Stores' acquisition and re-branding of May Department Stores.

-On July 11, 2020, it was announced that Sears would be closing as part of a plan to close 28 stores nationwide.
-The store would complete its liquidation in late August.